openbridge/ob_google-bigquery/README.md

 The export process leverages the `.sql` files stored in the `./sql/*` directory.
 These files provide the query defintion for an export.
 A `sql` definition is relatively straightforward.
 If you have any experience with SQL, you likely have come across these files before.
 The `sql` file contains a query written in SQL (Structured Query Language).
 It contains SQL code used to query, modify, update and delete the contents of a relational database.

-In out use case, most queries will run a query to generate a result set for export.
-Here is an example that dynamically sets the the FROM parts of the query based on the job configuration file (more on this later).
+In our use case, most queries will run a query to generate a result set for export.
+Here is an example that dynamically sets the FROM parts of the query based on the job configuration file (more on this later).
 You are certainly free to hard code those attributes.
 However, if you wanted to automatically run this everyday then hard coding might not be the best approach.

 #### Example: SQL Query